-Computational trust raised in the last decade to ensure trust awareness in intelligent systems.
-It usually consists of a formalization of social trust adjusted to specific context and application.
-Basically, computational trust has three axes [10]:
+Computational trust raised in the last decade to ensure trust awareness in intelligent systems, usually consists of a formalization of social trust adjusted to specific context and application.
+Basically, computational trust has three axes [14]:

 - Quantitative, also called global-trust or reputation: the system computes a score for each user, this score represents his global trustworthiness.
-This score is considered when any other user needs to interact with this user [11]. - Qualitative, also called local-trust or relationship: it takes into account the personal bias.
+This score is considered when any other user needs to interact with this user [15]. - Qualitative, also called local-trust or relationship: takes into account the personal bias.
 It is represented as user to user relationship.
-It is the trustworthiness of a user Y from the point of view of one single user X [11]. - Process driven (system): it represents the trust of the users in the system [10].
+It is the trustworthiness of a user Y from the point of view of one single user X [15]. - Process driven (system): represents the trust of the users in the system [14].

-This work focuses on the qualitative axes.
-Most local trust models [1], [12], [13], [14] tend to formulate local trust problem in the form of a trust network.
-A trust network is a directed weighted graph where vertices represent users and edges represent trust relationships.
+This work focuses on the qualitative and quantitative axes.
+Most local trust models [4], [16], [17], [18] tend to formulate it as a trust network.
+A trust network is a directed weighted graph where vertices represent users, and edges represent trust relationships.
 Models differ by their notation of edges, and their strategies in traversing the network to compute trust between two unconnected users.
 This operation is called Trust propagation.
 It is fundamental in local trust models, as it allows to estimate how much a user A (called source node) should trust a user B (called destination node).